gorhill/uBlock/README.md

 In my opinion, ads are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays.

-My main goal with µBlock is to help users neutralize as much as can be privacy-invading apparatus (of which ads, "unintrusive" or not are just the visible portion) for users who do not want to deal with more technical means like [HTTP Switchboard](https://github.com/gorhill/httpswitchboard#http-switchboard-for-chromium).
+My main goal with µBlock is to help users neutralize as much as can be privacy-invading apparatus (of which ads, "unintrusive" or not, are just the visible portion) for users who do not want to deal with more technical means like [HTTP Switchboard](https://github.com/gorhill/httpswitchboard#http-switchboard-for-chromium).

 <p align="center">
 µBlock: page loaded.
 ABP: page still loading.<br>